willdurand/willdurand.github.io/_posts/2021-02-26-i-got-a-promotion.md

 In 2019, my main focus was on hardening the AMO platform, a topic that is unfortunately confidential.
 This work started as a research-y project because we didn't really know what we could come up with.
 I chose to use what I learned during [my PhD][9]: I studied the "state of the art".
-After that, I built a few prototypes and presented the results of my initial work to different people, got feedback, iterated, and eventually proposed a plan to move forward.
+After that, I built several prototypes and presented the results of my initial work to different people, got feedback, iterated, and eventually proposed a plan to move forward.
 Some prototypes became "production-ready" and are now running in production while